Get Your Free CTV Advertising Playbook

 Start by assessing your media mix and identifying where CTV fits in the funnel.
 Choose a DSP or partner with a managed service.
 Upload video assets, define audience segments, and launch test campaigns.
 Monitor performance, retarget across channels, and adjust creative to align with campaign objectives.

-The biggest challenges include siloed data, inconsistent metrics, and lack of cross-platform identifiers.
+The biggest challenges include siloed data, inconsistent metrics, and a lack of cross-platform identifiers.
 Linear TV lacks user-level targeting, while CTV operates in fragmented digital environments.
 Bridging these systems requires unified attribution tools and partnerships with vendors that can aggregate and normalize performance across both ecosystems.

-What's the Best CTV Advertising and Measurement?
+What's the best CTV advertising and measurement?

 Top solutions include The Trade Desk for programmatic buying, Innovid and Google Campaign Manager for cross-platform measurement, and Strategus for managed CTV services.
 These platforms offer advanced targeting, real-time optimization, and consolidated dashboards that help marketers manage performance and prove ROI across multiple screens.